revolunet/spreadsheet-to-json/README.md

 extractSheets({
     // your google spreadhsheet key
     spreadsheetKey: 'abch54Ah75feBqKGiUjITgE9876Ypb0yE-abc',
-    // your google oauth2 credentials
+    // your google oauth2 credentials (optional for world-readable spreadsheets)
     credentials: require('./google-generated-creds.json'),
     // names of the sheet you want to extract (or [] for all)
     sheetsToExtract: ['Customers', 'Invoices'],